Many times, especially with older students I use skill builders as an instant activity that can be self-started as students

 Tennis Ball Challenge

 This is a favorite I love to use when students are involved in a striking unit (but could be used with any dual activity).
 It's simple to set up and allows for a lot of skill practice with many different partners.
-Students start with a partner, find a space to work in and must fill the "quota."
+Students start with a partner, find a space to work in and must complete the "quota."
 The quota starts with a certain number.
 I set the quota low at the beginning and then as students get warmed up I increase it.
 If I set the quota at 4, students must successfully complete 4 (of whatever the skill is) in a row before moving to the next partner.
 To the side of the gym I have set up two sets of like colored hoops.
 To add to this I have a Blast O' Base (video to the left) set up between the sets of hoops.
 This creates an instant celebration for each success.
-Once the pair has met the quota they run and sound the "alarm."
+Once the pair has connected, completed the quota, and celebrated their success, they run and sound the "alarm."
 Then one student goes and stands in one color hoop with the other partner moving to the other color.
 As soon as there is another person standing in the same color hoop there is a new partnership that must go fill the quota.
 This can be done with tossing, catching, volleying, striking with paddles or rackets, etc.) This very quickly turns into a cardiorespiratory workout as well as a great skill builder.